ArmonBarakchi/ZipFileCreator/README.md

 };
 ```

-When called, you will open the other archive (from given path).
-Next, iterate all the files in the other archive, and copy each file into the current archive.
-The "other" archive will not be changed in this process.
-Make sure to save all the changes to your current archive.
+This function will open the other archive, iterate all the files in the other archive, and copy each file into the current archive/

-NOTE: Don't overthink this challenge!
-You probably have most of the code you need to do this already.
-Think about how streams might make this task simpler.
+The other archive is not changed in the process.

-## Challenge #3 - Storing and Retrieving folders/directories
+### Storing and Retrieving folders/directories

-For this part of the assignment, you will be updating your Archive class to support the adding
-of entire folders (not just individual files)!
-There are two halves to this part:

-1. Implementing the `addFolder(...)` method.
-2. Implementing the `extractFolder(...)` method.
+The archive file system supports adding and extracting folders, not just individual files

-### Adding Folders
+#### Adding Folders

-Go ahead and add this new method to your Archive class:

 ```cpp
 class Archive {